You are here

 Asbestosis is difficult to distinguish from some other forms of fibrosing interstitial lung disease.
 A history of sufficient exposure to asbestos dust is a critical component in making the diagnosis.
 Asbestosis is increasingly an historical diagnosis.
 The level of exposure necessary to cause the condition is unlikely to have been experienced by Australian military personnel since at least the 1980s.
 Some rare instances of exposure sufficient to meet the asbestosis SOP factors may potentially have occurred in certain trades or on certain deployments.
 Generally these exposures are likely to have been documented.
 Some naval personnel with long term service prior to then may have had sufficient exposure to have developed the condition.
 The level of exposure needed is significantly higher than for pleural plaques or mesothelioma.
 The potential for high level inhalational exposure to airborne asbestos fibres to have occurred needs to be considered before a diagnosis of asbestosis is accepted.

 The relevant medical practitioner is a specialist respiratory or general physician.

 Conditions not covered by SOP

-If the diagnosis of asbestosis is established by the demonstration of asbestos bodies in the lung on histology, or based on a convincing history of heavy inhalational asbestos exposure, then this SOP applies.
+If the diagnosis of asbestosis is established by the demonstration of sufficient asbestos bodies in the lung on histology, or based on a convincing history of heavy inhalational asbestos exposure, then this SOP applies.
 If fibrosing interstitial lung disease is present, but a diagnosis of asbestosis cannot be confirmed, then the fibrosing interstitial lung disease SOP applies.
-That SOP has factors for asbestos exposure, so effectively, asbestos-related fibrosing interstitial lung disease is covered by both SOPs.
+That SOP has the same factors for asbestos exposure as those in the asbestosis SOP, so effectively, asbestos-related fibrosing interstitial lung disease is covered by both SOPs.